Rajma Bean Burgers

 *Cornstarch is an additional thickening and binding agent.
 If by the last step you find that the batter is still runny and watery, add cornstarch.
 Additionally, to avoid cornstarch you could just increase the quantity of chickpea flour.
 It absorbs moisture quickly.
 Let the mix sit for a few minutes.

 The ideal cooking process is two step.
 On the stove and then in the oven.
 So, use a skillet that can transfer to the oven.
 Or if you don’t have one, then use a nonstick skillet and transfer the burger to the oven in any baking/cookie tray.
 Preheat the oven to 400 F. While the oven is heating up, warm up about 2 to 3 tbsp of oil in a skillet on high.
-Then add to it an icecream scoop full of the batter or just use a serving spoon and pat down to flatten it.
-Cook both sides for 5 to 6 minutes until they are firm and crisp.
+Then add to it an ice-cream scoop full of the batter or just use a serving spoon and pat down to flatten it.
+Cook both sides for 1 to 2 minutes until they are firm and crisp.
 Transfer to a baking sheet** or move the skillet to the oven.
 Let the patties bake for an additional 10 minutes.
 Check to see if the burger patty is dry.
 Cut a small bite on one edge to check, if the inside is firm then its ready.
-You dont want to over do it, otherwise they might become really tough.
+You don’t want to over do it, otherwise they might become really tough.

 ** When using a baking sheet coat it with cooking spray.

-You can serve the burger right away.
+You can serve them right away.

 I used whole grain bread that I had in the fridge.
-If you planned ahead then use burger buns or english muffins.
+If you planned ahead, then use burger buns or english muffins.
 Toast the bread and assemble your burger.
 I did not add any mustard to the mix, you can layer some on the bread.
 Add spinach, arugula, tomatoes and onions and even put in some ketchup.
 Go all out!